tdelabro/starknet-accounts/README.md

 First, create a signer (public/private key pair).
 To do so, you can follow these steps:

-1. deploy an account with Argent X
+1. deploy an account with Braavos
-2. go on voyager to get the `signer` (ie. public key) of the account by calling `get_signer`
+2. extract the account's public key
 3. then, deploy the account contract and pass the public key as input:

 ```sh